Vacko/Counter-Strike1.6-IP-Info/README.md

 Information about your favorite CS 1.6 servers.

 ## Features
-- Server Informations
+- Server informations
-- CS 1.6/HLTV connecting you to specific server
+- Connect CS 1.6/HLTV to server

 ## Copyright and License